bparanj/crystal/programming/iac/docs/boto/create-public-subnet.md

 3. **Enable Auto-Assign Public IP**: After creating the subnet, we modify its attribute to enable automatic assignment of public IP addresses to instances launched within this subnet, mirroring the `map_public_ip_on_launch = true` setting in Terraform.

-Replace the placeholder values (like `your-vpc-id-here` and the CIDR block if different from your plan) with actual values relevant to your AWS setup.
+Replace the placeholder values (like `your-vpc-id-here` and the CIDR block if different from your plan) with  values relevant to your AWS setup.
 This script will create a public subnet within your specified VPC and configure it to assign public IP addresses to instances upon launch, akin to your Terraform resource definition for "RailsPublicSubnet".

 To create the RailsPublicSubnet resource using boto3, you can use the `create_subnet()` method of the EC2 client.
 Here's an example code snippet that demonstrates how to create the subnet: